NS2-Modding-Collective/ProvingGrounds/README.md

 Proving Grounds is a custom full-gameplay modification of NS2.

-Developed by the ModBeans, the members involved directly with this project are:
+Developed by the ModBeans and friends, the contributors to this project are:

-Initial concepts - SoulRider, Jibrail
-Programming - SoulRider
+Game Design and Programming - Andy 'Soul Rider' Wilson Mapping & Textures - =Mr.P=
-Models - Jibrail
+Models - Von Doom
+Colored Skins Code - McGlaspie
+Posters - TwoStroker
-Maps - Trainee
+Logo - Jibrail